 During the coronavirus pandemic, we are regularly reporting on the number of energy customers who are on payment plans and enquiring about assistance with paying bills.

 During the coronavirus pandemic, we are regularly requesting data from electricity and gas retailers on the number of energy customers who are:

 We are providing information about the data we receive on this page.

 Data is reported by retailers on a voluntary basis and not audited by us.

-- There were more electricity and gas customers who can pay for their ongoing electricity or gas usage on tailored assistance in November 2021, the highest since the framework began.
+- There were fewer electricity and gas customers who can pay for their ongoing electricity or gas usage on tailored assistance in the months between January and March 2022.
 The number of customers receiving tailored assistance who cannot pay for their ongoing usage decreased for electricity and gas between January and March 2022.

 - The average arrears for residential customers on tailored assistance who can pay ongoing usage increased for electricity and gas between January and March 2022, where gas in March 2022 was at its highest.
-As the number of people who cannot pay their on-going use decreases, their average arrears has increased for electricity and gas in November 2021, with gas now at its highest since the payment difficulty framework began (January 2019).
+As the number of people who cannot pay their on-going use decreases, their average arrears has increased for electricity and gas between January and March 2022.